Valve Corporation: Source 2, virtual reality and Half-Life: Alyx (2015–present)

 In March 2020, Valve released Half-Life: Alyx, a VR game.
 It received acclaim and was described as VR's first killer app.
 Newell said in January 2021 that the success of Alyx created desire within the company to develop more games, and that several were under development.
 Valve collaborated with Netflix for Dota: Dragon's Blood, an animated television series based on Dota, which premiered in March 2021.
 In February 2022, Valve released the Steam Deck, a portable game system that runs on Linux-based SteamOS with the Proton compatibility layer that allows most Windows games on Steam to run on Linux without modification.
 In September 2023, Valve released Counter-Strike 2.
 It received generally favorable reviews, but player reception was mixed.

 In 2024, Valve began beta-testing a new multiplayer game, Deadlock, a combination of a hero shooter and MOBA.
 In September, staff members from Hopoo Games, developers of Risk of Rain, announced that they had been employed at Valve.
 According to a report by Forbes Australia published in December 2024, Valve had an annual revenue of $5 billion by 2023, with a 40% profit margin.
 Steam accounted for around 60% of this revenue, double that of 2019.

-In November 2025, Valve announced a new line of hardware, consisting of a redesigned Steam Controller and Steam Machine, as well as the Steam Frame, a new standalone VR headset.
-All three are scheduled for release in early 2026.
+In November 2025, Valve announced a redesigned Steam Controller and Steam Machine and a new VR headset, Steam Frame.
+They were scheduled for release in early 2026, but were delayed by the RAM crisis.
+The second-generation Steam Controller was released on May 4.

+In June 2026, Valve released the Steam Machine, its first dedicated living room gaming PC since the original Steam Machines introduced in 2015.
+The company launched the device with a randomized reservation system because of limited production caused by global memory and storage shortages, with prices starting at $1,049 for the base model.
+In September 2026, around 12TB of data was extracted from Steam, including complete games, beta versions and prototypes dating between 2003 and 2013, from both Valve and other third-party developers.
+The anonymous person that disseminated the data claimed it was available without protection from older Steam servers used during that period, which Valve since transitioned from.